Benjamin Harrison: Antitrust laws and the currency

-Members of both parties were concerned with the growth of the power of trusts and monopolies, and one of the first acts of the 51st Congress was to pass the Sherman Antitrust Act, sponsored by Senator John Sherman of Ohio.
+Members of both parties were concerned with the growth of the power of trusts and monopolies, and one of the first acts of the 51st Congress was to pass the Sherman Antitrust Act, sponsored by Senator John Sherman.
 The Act passed by wide margins in both houses, and Harrison signed it into law.
-The Sherman Act was the first Federal act of its kind, and marked a new use of federal government power.
-While Harrison approved of the law and its intent, his administration was not particularly vigorous in enforcing it.
-However, the government successfully concluded a case during Harrison's time in office (against a Tennessee coal company), and had initiated several other cases against trusts.
+The Sherman Act was the first federal act of its kind, and marked a new use of federal government power.
+Harrison approved of the law and its intent, but his administration did not enforce it vigorously.
+However, the government successfully concluded a case during Harrison's time in office (against a Tennessee coal company), and initiated several other cases against trusts.

-One of the most volatile questions of the 1880s was whether the currency should be backed by gold and silver, or by gold alone.
-The issue cut across party lines, with western Republicans and southern Democrats joining together in the call for the free coinage of silver, and both parties' representatives in the northeast holding firm for the gold standard.
+One of the most volatile questions of the 1880s was whether the currency should be backed by gold and silver or by gold alone.
+The issue cut across party lines, with western Republicans and southern Democrats joining in the call for the free coinage of silver and both parties' representatives in the northeast holding firm for the gold standard.
 Because silver was worth less than its legal equivalent in gold, taxpayers paid their government bills in silver, while international creditors demanded payment in gold, resulting in a depletion of the nation's gold supply.
-Owing to worldwide deflation in the late 19th century, however, a strict gold standard had resulted in reduction of incomes without the equivalent reduction in debts, pushing debtors and the poor to call for silver coinage as an inflationary measure.
+Owing to worldwide deflation in the late 19th century (resulting from increase in economic output without a corresponding increase in gold supply), a strict gold standard had resulted in reduction of incomes without the equivalent reduction in debts, pushing debtors and the poor to call for silver coinage as an inflationary measure.

-The silver coinage issue had not been much discussed in the 1888 campaign and Harrison is said to have favored a bimetallist position.
-However, his appointment of a silverite Treasury Secretary, William Windom, encouraged the free silver supporters.
-Harrison attempted to steer a middle course between the two positions, advocating a free coinage of silver, but at its own value, not at a fixed ratio to gold.
+The silver coinage issue had not been much discussed in the 1888 campaign, and Harrison is said to have favored a bimetallist position.
+But his appointment of a silverite Treasury Secretary, William Windom, encouraged the free silver supporters.
+Harrison attempted to steer a middle course between the two positions, advocating free coinage of silver, but at its own value, not at a fixed ratio to gold.
 This failed to facilitate a compromise between the factions.
 In July 1890, Senator Sherman achieved passage of a bill, the Sherman Silver Purchase Act, in both houses.
-Harrison thought that the bill would end the controversy, and he signed it into law.
-The effect of the bill, however, was the increased depletion of the nation's gold supply, a problem that would persist until the second Cleveland administration resolved it.
+Harrison thought the bill would end the controversy, and signed it into law.
+But the effect of the bill was increased depletion of the nation's gold supply, a problem that persisted until the second Cleveland administration resolved it.